Ethan826/ethankent-dot-dev/content/posts/dependency_inversion.md

   };
 ```

-Now our function simply doesn't care how `LoggingService` is implemented as long
+Now our function doesn't care how `LoggingService` is implemented as long as the
-as it is correctly implemented.
-To choose which one, we're still using
+implementation satisfies the type.
+To choose which instance, we're still using
 dependency injection.
 Let's write our code to use `Pino`

 ```ts